 Our careful assessment of your current dental health will determine if a dental crown is the best restoration solution based on your specific smile goals and the present condition of your teeth.

 It may be clear that a crown is the best option, but if not, we’ll make alternate recommendations and discuss with you exactly what your treatment choices are.
-We will also ensure that you understand what actual results are to be expected with your chosen restoration method.
+We will also discuss the best suitable types of crowns, whether that be a ceramic or porcelain crown.
+We will also ensure that you understand what actual results are to be expected with your chosen dental restoration method.
 Our goal is for you to be able to make an educated decision.

 Dental Crown Process

 The crowning process itself typically requires at least two additional dental visits after the initial assessment.
 The first appointment involves shaping the damaged tooth, taking its impression, and placing a temporary crown.
-Between the two visits, the dental laboratory will fabricate the new crown, which usually takes about two weeks to complete.
+Between the two visits, the dental laboratory will fabricate the new crown to replace the temporary crowns, which usually takes about two weeks to complete.
 During the second visit, your dentist will cement the finished crown into place.

 Accurate Design & Placement